yanx4/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10395
 ```
 ## What is the average daily activity pattern?
-1.Make a time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)
+1. Make a time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)

 ```r
 t2<-group_by(t0,interval)